berwyn/berwyn.github.io/_posts/2014-04-03-of-productivity.markdown

   <img src="/images/lyra_table.gif" alt="Rage"/>
 </figure>

 At this point, I'm mad.
-I'm not even working for this comapny, just helping my friend out of pity, and I'm solving these major, complex, corporate-BS issues for them.
+I'm not even working for this company, just helping my friend out of pity, and I'm solving these major, complex, corporate-BS issues for them.
 Suddenly, lightbulb!
 Flash of brilliance!
 What if we put the signing configs in their own gradle file, and omit that from source control?
 You then have a file that someone, somewhere who feels like being managerial can control, and nobody without it can build the app for the Play Store.
 It all takes three simple steps:

   1. Move the signingConfigs section from ```build.gradle``` to ```signing.gradle```, make sure to wrap it in ```android { ... }```</li>
   2. In ```build.gradle```, inside the ```android { ... }``` add ```apply from: 'signing.gradle'```